 An interesting recent small randomized crossover study indicated that the intake of a fermented dairy diet seemed to provide a more favourable biomarker profile than that of a non-fermented dairy diet .

 As professor Mary Schooling said :”… the role of milk in mortality needs to be established definitively now.”

 Steroid Hormones, Growth Factors and Contaminants in Cow’s Milk

 Milk is a valuable nutrient source for humans, but recent reports have questioned its safety because of the presence of steroid hormones in milk.
-There is growing concern of whether or not exposure to the estrogens from milk can cause adverse effects in the consumer.
+There is growing concern about whether or not exposure to the estrogens from milk can cause adverse effects to the consumer.
 Modern genetically improved dairy cows continue to lactate throughout almost the entire pregnancy.
 It is known that steroid hormones pass the blood-milk barrier .
 Therefore, recent commercial cow’s milk contains large amounts of estrogens and progesterone and also biologically significant levels of insulin-like growth factor-I (IGF-I) and recombinant bovine growth hormone (rbGH) .

-In mammals, chemicals having estrogenic activity can produce many health-related problems, such as early puberty in females, reduced sperm counts, altered functions of reproductive organs, obesity, and altered sex-specific behaviors .
+In mammals, chemicals having estrogenic activity can produce many health-related problems, such as early puberty in females, reduced sperm counts, altered functions of reproductive organs, obesity, and altered sex-specific behaviours .
 Fetal, newborn, and juvenile mammals are especially sensitive to very low (sometimes picomolar to nanomolar) doses of chemicals having estrogenic activity .

 Most of the steroid hormones and growth factors produced by cows are identical to those produced by humans .